-COLEACP makes this brochure available to ACP (African, Caribbean and Pacific) fruit and vegetable growers and exporters.
+This brochure is made available by the COLEAD to fruit and vegetable producers and exporters in the ACP (Africa, Caribbean, Pacific) countries.
 The illustrated procedures on the following pages are intended for growers facing a loss of soil fertility.

 This brochure brings together the key messages and procedures to be followed in managing soil fertility.